ngs-lang/ngs/readme.md

 | fedora 35     | default (11)             | default (13)  |
 | archlinux     | default (11.1)           | default (13)  |

+Debian 11 with gcc 10 is also tested with the following architectures: aarch64, s390x, ppc64le

 ### Run

 	# If NGS is not installed (from the root of ngs project):